Neuromodulation: Technology at the Neural Interface

 Randomized controlled trials should specifically state the method for randomization.

 References cited in the manuscript should be listed as a separate section immediately following the text.
 Authors must verify all references.
 Citation style must conform to the guidelines set by the AMA Manual of Style: A Guide for Authors and Editors.
 10th ed.
 New York, NY: Oxford University Press; 2007.
 1 Journal abbreviations should be those recognized by Index Medicus.
 Number references sequentially in the order cited in the text.
 References cited only in a figure or table are numbered according to their first mention in the text.
+Case Reports submitted to Neuromodulation should not include more than 5 references.
 Do not use personal communications or materials “submitted” or “in preparation” as references.
 Materials accepted for publication, but not yet published, may be cited followed by “(in press).”

 References with seven or more authors should list only the first six followed by “et al.” Journal references should appear in the following order: author(s), title, journal abbreviation, year, volume number (in Arabic numerals), and inclusive pages.
 Book references are listed by author(s), title, edition (when other than first), volume (when more than one), city, publisher, and year.
 A chapter in a book should be listed by author(s) of the chapter, title of the chapter, “In:”, editor(s)/authors of the book, title of the book, edition (when other than first), volume (when more than one), city, publisher, year, and inclusive pages of the chapter.